Date October 11, 2023 | Brooke Loeffler

 • Stock up on a decent supply of nonperishable foods, and water for each household member.
 Remember winter power outages can last for days and that in most areas, 3-5 is a safe number to plan for.

 • Pack an emergency supply kit including batteries, portable radio, first aid supplies, lanterns, flash lights, and external phone chargers.

 • If your budget allows, consider purchasing a generator that can help during a lengthy power outage.

 • If you have ice chests, keep them in an easily accessible area.
 During an outage you can use snow and ice to store perishable food outside if the weather is cold enough.
 Remember, anything above 40° F is in the microbial “danger zone.”

 Thank you for joining us in our preparations to make our homes safe for the winter.

 Remember, purchasing the right deicer alleviates a lot of winter worries and restores winter fun!
 Nature’s Blend from Ice Slicer gives you the power of high performance road salt but is natural and safe to use at home with your children and pets.
-Click here to learn more about using safe and naturally high performing deicing products in your winter supplies.
+Click to learn more about plant, kid, and pet safe deicer in your winter supplies.

 We wish you and your household a safe and happy winter season!